 Following further correspondence with Airy, the Admiralty agreed to provide the additional £5000.
 At this point, an order was paced with Dallmeyer for five photoheliographs, their construction being overseen by De la Rue.

 Prior to 1872, Airy had shown no interest in instigating a programme of systematic observations of the Sun at Greenwich.
-This would probably have remained the case if it hadn’t been for: a) others exerting pressure on the Government for more publically funded science including a dedicated astrophysical observatory, b) the presence (since 1864) of De la Rue on the board of Visitors, and c) the cessation of his programme at Kew.
+This would probably have remained the case if it hadn’t been for: a) others exerting pressure on the Government for more publically funded science including a dedicated astrophysical observatory, b) the presence (since 1864) of De la Rue on the Board of Visitors, and c) the cessation of his programme at Kew.

 In 1870, a Royal Commission had been set up to inquire into Scientific Instruction and the Advancement of Science.
 Often referred to as the Devonshire Commission, it sat from 1870–75 and produced a large number of reports.

-In 1872, as the debate on the provision of a dedicated astrophysical observatory was reaching its climax, Airy made the pragmatic decision to try and fend off such an eventuality but suggesting to the Board of Visitors that the Observatory should undertake a continued series of observations of solar spots and possibly engage in solar spectroscopy as well.
+In 1872, as the debate on the provision of a dedicated astrophysical observatory was reaching its climax, Airy made the pragmatic decision to try and fend off such an eventuality by suggesting to the Board of Visitors that the Observatory should undertake a continued series of observations of solar spots and possibly engage in solar spectroscopy as well.
 The Board endorsed his view at their meeting on 1 June as did the Admiralty.
 By the end of the year, construction of a dome to house a photoheliograph at Greenwich was under way.

 Click here to read more about the photoheliographic programme and the debate of 1872.

 Conscious as always that government money could be saved, rather than order a new photoheliograph specifically for the Royal Observatory, Airy planned in the long run to use one of the Dallmeyer Photoheliographs ordered for the Transit of Venus expedition.
 These however were not going to be permanently available for use at Greenwich until 1875 following their return from overseas.
 Once he was confident of parliamentary approval for the funding of the new area of work, he wrote in his capacity as Astronomer Royal to the secretary of the Royal Society, (George Stokes, who was also a member of the Observatory’s Board of Visitors), explaining the position and asking if he might borrow the Kew Photoheliograph in the interim.
 The letter was written on 19 October 1872 and his request discussed at the next meeting of the Society’s Council on 31 October.
 Since he was the Society’s President at that time, Airy himself was in the chair.
 After his letter had been read, Airy explained that he had previously been in touch with De la Rue who was happy for such a loan to take place.
 It was therefore resolved that his request be acceded to.It is not certain exactly when the instrument was transported to Greenwich.
 What we do know, from a letter that De la Rue wrote to Whipple, is that it was still at Kew on 13 November 1872 (RGO66/9).
 It must therefore have been moved at some point between then and 13 February 1873 when Airy recorded in his Journal (RGO6/26) that it had finished being mounted.
-Although no precise date is given, the Kew Committe report for 1882 gives the year as 1873, whilst that for 1876 gives the date as February 1873.
-In preparation for its arrival at Greenwich, a small wooden building with a rotary dome was erected on the south side of the Magnetic Offices (close to the centre of where the north wing of the South Building now stands).
+Although no precise date is given, the Kew Committee report for 1882 gives the year as 1873, whilst that for 1876 gives the date as February 1873.
+In preparation for its arrival at Greenwich, a small wooden building with a rotary dome had been erected on the south side of the Magnetic Offices (close to the centre of where the north wing of the South Building now stands).
 It had a connection though to Magnetic Office No. 3, which served as a dark room.
 Alterations were also made to Office No.2 so that it could serve as a chemical room.
 Work commenced in November 1872 with the brick foundations being in place by the 18th of the month (RGO6/26) and the photoheliograph becoming operational in February 1873.
 A fire-proof chemical room was later erected nearby and fitted with a gas-stove for keeping the photographic chemicals at a suitable temperature thoughout the winter.

 Although funding was available for an extra member of staff, the new assistant, E Walter Maunder, was not appointed until later, taking up post on 6 November 1873.
 Meanwhile, a regular programme of recording sunspots had commenced on 1 June 1873, with photographs of the Sun being taken with either the kew Photoheliograph and one or more of the Dallmeyers.
 Unfortunately, the published daily observations do not indicate which photoheliograph was used to obtain them.
 On 27 June 1874, the Kew Observatory sent Airy an ownership label which they asked him to attach to the woodwork of the Photoheliograph.
 It is believed to be the same label that is on the instrument today.
 (ROG6/63/205).